sethpuckett/flashcards/README.md

 ### Setting up the spreadsheet

-Seth's Flashcards reads the card values from Google Spreadsheets using `Tabletop.js`.
+The app reads the card values from Google Spreadsheets using `Tabletop.js`.
 There is a little setup involved and the spreadsheets need to be formatted in a particular way for everything to work correctly.
 The steps below will help you get started.

 1. Go to [Google Drive](https://drive.google.com) and create a new **Google Sheet**.
 2. Add as many sheets as you want.
 Each individual sheet will correspond to a different deck of flashcards.
 The name of the sheet will be the name of the deck.